jthlim/javelin-steno/script.md

   - Returns an angle from -32767 to 32768.

 ## Infrared functions
-_This section is preliminary.
-These functions may change without notice._

 Javelin provides 3 ways of sending infrared data:
 - Sending high level messages using `sendInfraredMessage`